GOING ZACH IN HISTORY DEPT.

 Yesterday, Steven Spielberg’s film Lincoln received 12 Academy Award Nominations including one for Best Picture.
 The film is a stirring, wonderful tribute to the Great Emancipator, which is more than we can say about this cartoon from MAD #500.
 It comes courtesy of the twisted mind of Mr. Duck Edwing.

 It was announced this week that Pepsi and Beyoncé have become “global partners.”
 What that means (other than sounding like a “Risk” alliance) is that Beyoncé is getting $50 million to do a bunch of Pepsi stuff — including having her face on Pepsi cans.
 We figured there must have been other candidates for the job — and luckily, we discovered some of the other celebs Pepsi considered for the can-treatment before they settled on Beyoncé!

 Fans of heavy, outmoded reference books everywhere are in a state of mourning after yesterday’s announcement that, after 244 years in print, the Encyclopedia Britannica would be moving to an all-digital format.
-While this may cause some to get all nostalgic for the old-fashioned pleasures of plagiarizing book reports from a physical source, we think that, frankly, the change is long overdue.
-For years, the print editors have been resting on their laurels.

 A new book by Mimi Alford, a onetime intern of President Kennedy, alleges that JFK carried on a yearlong affair with her—and even offered the then-19-year-old to other White House staffers for sexual favors.
 While shocking, this kind of behavior is hardly unique.
 In fact, historians have recently discovered a slew of other presidential indiscretions.